 - Hyperkalemia (high potassium in the blood) or

-- Liver disease (eg, cirrhosis, viral hepatitis)—Your doctor may want to use another anesthetic in patients with these conditions.
+- Liver disease (eg, cirrhosis, viral hepatitis)—The doctor may want to use another anesthetic in patients with these conditions.

-- Liver disease (moderate or severe), history of or
+- Liver disease (caused by desflurane or similar medicines), moderate or severe, history of or

 - Malignant hyperthermia, known or suspected—Should not be used in patients with these conditions.

 A doctor or other trained health professional will give you this medicine in a hospital.
-This medicine is given via a vaporizer and breathed in through your mouth.
+You will inhale the medicine through a mask placed over your mouth and nose.

 Your doctor will give you some medicines before receiving Suprane®.